 2. Tools for the model from scratch

-RECOMMENDATION: As a first piece of advice, I recommend that you first change the background from white to gray, this will allow us to see the colors better, see which parts were not painted, the parts that are still blank, areas that we would not notice with a white background.
+RECOMMENDATION: As a first piece of advice, I recommend that you first change the background from white to gray, this will allow us to see the colors better, see which parts were not painted, the parts that are still white, areas that we would not notice with a white background.

 • REFER TO MULTIPLE LAYERS

 To begin, we will mark the reference layer icon in the sketch folder or layer, this will allow the colors to be applied on separate layers without painting the entire canvas as seen at the beginning of the GIF when the option is not yet checked.
 We will mark it in both, both in the properties of the fill tool (all four functions have that option) and those of the layer.